MilyMilo/overdeer-api/README.md

 #### To use our docker-compose

 > This will create an auto-reloading container with the app, mongodb instance and mongo-admin at localhost:5555

+> If running with compose, your db's hostname will be just `mongo`, fill that in your `config/dev.js`

 - `docker-compose up`